Illinois / Whiteside County

 What is the weather like in Sterling, IL year-round?

-Sterling enjoys four distinct seasons, with warm summers reaching up to 85°F and cold winters averaging lows of 15°F. The area receives about 36 inches of rainfall annually and enjoys sunshine about 55% of the year, providing a balanced Midwestern climate.
+Sterling experiences four distinct seasons, with warm summers reaching highs of 85°F and cold winters dipping to 15°F. The area receives about 36 inches of rainfall annually and enjoys sunshine on 55% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter